ndsurgenor/scrabble-scorepad/README.md

 __Terminal Formatting__

-- Text within the terminal has been coloured to help with readability and information perception:
+- Text within the terminal has been coloured using the [Colorama](https://pypi.org/project/colorama/) library to help with readability and information perception:
   - <span style='color:cyan'>Cyan</span> is used for main headings such as the welcome/closing messages.
   - <span style='color:yellow'>Yellow</span> is used for menu headings and their options.
   - <span style='color:lightgreen'>Green</span> is used for those times user input is required.